mrejas/edu-iot-hands-on/exercises/exercise-1.md

 ## Material

 - Raspberry Pi with 64bit operating system
-- Breadboard and some connection cables so that you can connect the pins from the Raspberry Pi to you breadboard.
+- Breadboard and some connection cables so that you can connect the pins from the Raspberry Pi to your breadboard.
 - A LED
 - A 330Ω Resistor\*

+In [this photo](../images/exercise-1-circuit-photo.jpg) you can see all the components needed.

 _\*) 330Ω is not exact, if higher the LED will glow less intence.
 Newer go under 200Ω since that may damage your Raspberry Pi._